Started Working in Mauritania

-RET’s project “Building Educational Resilience of Vulnerable Out-of-School Youth & Adolescents in Mbera Refugee Camp” aimed to reach out-of-school adolescents and youth (refugee & host) to provide them with Secondary Education, Functional Literacy, and Numeracy classes (FLNP), in addition to Protection and Psychosocial Support.
+RET implemented the project “Building Educational Resilience of Vulnerable Out-of-School Youth & Adolescents in Mbera Refugee Camp” in Mauritania.
+The project aims to reach out-of-school adolescents and youth (refugee & host) to provide them with Secondary Education, Functional Literacy, and Numeracy classes (FLNP), in addition to Protection and Psychosocial Support.

-The project goal was to enhance the educational resilience and psychosocial wellbeing of out-of-school ‘vulnerable youth and adolescents’ who are not covered by any other organization in the Mbera refugee ramp.
-To achieve this goal, RETworked on improving vulnerable youth and adolescents’ access to accredited education, developing teaching human capital in the Mbera refugee camp, and improving the psychosocial wellbeing of vulnerable refugees residing in the camp.
-Moreover, RET provided protection services that build on RET’s field mission findings intended to address the existing protection service gaps and responded to the vulnerable underserved population’s protection needs.
+The project goal is to enhance the educational resilience and psychosocial wellbeing of out-of-school ‘vulnerable youth and adolescents’ who are not covered by any other organization in the Mbera refugee ramp.
+To achieve this goal, RET works on improving vulnerable youth and adolescents’ access to accredited education, developing teaching human capital in the Mbera refugee camp, and improving the psychosocial wellbeing of vulnerable refugees residing in the camp.
+Moreover, RET provided protection services that build on RET’s field mission findings intended to address the existing protection service gaps and respond to the vulnerable under-served population’s protection needs.